plopd/plopd/README.md

 ### Hello 👋,

 My name is **Daniel Plop**.
-I currently live in Munich, DE-BY.

-I am a Computer Scientist in Machine Learning.
+I am a Computer Scientist in Machine Learning and Reinforcement Learning.
-I hold a bachelor’s degree in computer science (with a major in Games Engineering), and a master’s degree in computer science (with a major in Machine Learning & Reinforcement Learning) from Technische Universität München (TUM).
+I hold a bachelor’s degree in Computer Science (with a major in Games Engineering), and a master’s degree in computer science (with a major in Machine Learning & Reinforcement Learning) from Technische Universität München (TUM).

 If we haven't already met, you can find me here